Reading Blue Mountain and Northern 2102: First excursion service

 In September 1985, under the lease of the Reading Company Technical and Historical Society, No. 2102 travelled to the ex-Reading locomotive shops to commemorate the 40th anniversary of the debut of the Reading T-1 class.
-Andrew J. Muller, Jr., owner of the Blue Mountain and Reading Regional railroad (BM&R), brought his steam locomotive for the event as well: Ex-Gulf, Mobile and Northern 4-6-2 "Pacific" No. 425, which had recently been restored for the BM&R in 1983.
-During the event, Andy Muller, who had always dreamed of owning a Reading T-1, made the financially distressed owners of No. 2102 an offer they could not refuse, and he purchased No. 2102 at an undisclosed cost.
+Andrew J. Muller, Jr., owner of the Blue Mountain and Reading Railroad (BM&R), brought his steam locomotive for the event as well: Ex-Gulf, Mobile and Northern 4-6-2 "Pacific" No. 425, which had recently been restored for the BM&R. During the event, Andy Muller, who had always wanted a Reading T-1, made the financially distressed owners of No. 2102 a generous offer, and purchased No. 2102 in 1986 at an undisclosed cost.
 No. 2102 then operated more mainline excursions on the BM&R, Conrail and Gettysburg trackage.
 The locomotive also performed one doubleheader with No. 425 in 1988.
 Between December 1986 and 1987, No. 2102's tender was given the bold lettering “We the People of Reading and Berks County PA celebrate Constitution Day” to pay homage to the bicentennial of the United States Constitution.

-Second retirement (1991–2016)
+Hiatus and second restoration

-No. 2102's last run in the 20th century occurred on October 27, 1991, after pulling a special 12-car train called "The Anthracite Express" to Tamaqua, in celebration of the 160th anniversary of the opening of the Little Schuylkill Navigation Railroad.
+No. 2102's last run in the 20th century occurred on October 27, 1991, after pulling a special 12-car train called The Anthracite Express to Tamaqua, in celebration of the 160th anniversary of the opening of the Little Schuylkill Navigation Railroad.
 After the event was over, No. 2102 was taken out of service and was due for another overhaul.

-On September 25, 1995, No. 2102 was moved to Steamtown National Historic Site in Scranton, Pennsylvania, when Muller made a deal to use its facilities in exchange for Steamtown to use his locomotives to run excursions whenever they were operable.
-No. 2102 was moved to the working stall at Steamtown's roundhouse two years later.
-The locomotive was disassembled beginning in January 1998 with the jacketing, shielding, and ornamentation removed from the boiler, and the handles and gauges removed from the cab.
-On June 26 of the same year, No. 2102 was reassembled and was moved back to the RBM&N's headquarters of Port Clinton, where the railroad's own locomotive shop was under construction.
-For the next seventeen years, No. 2102 would remain in storage out of public view inside the Port Clinton shop, but occasionally, it would be brought outside for static display in front of the RBM&N station in Temple.
+No. 2102 would remain in storage out of public view inside the Port Clinton shop, but occasionally, it would be brought outside for static display in front of the RBM&N station in Temple.

-Second restoration (2016–2022)

 In January 2016, the RBMN started a mechanical evaluation of the locomotive, with the goal of restoring the locomotive to operation.
 Muller spent hundreds of thousands of dollars to rebuild the locomotive, with additional funds raised through ticket sales.
 The inside firebox sheets were replaced, 729 stay bolts were either replaced or repaired, and all flues and tubes were taken out.
 The rear support was also replaced after an unrepaired crack was discovered.